-The HT82K68A provides an internal timer counter interrupt.
+The HT82K68E provides an internal timer counter interrupt and an external interrupt shared with PC2.
 The interrupt control register (INTC;0BH) contains the interrupt control bits to set not only the enable/disable status but also the interrupt request flags.